-- cobas[®] HBV has been evaluated only for use in combination with the cobas[®] HBV/HCV/HIV-1 Control Kit, cobas[®] NHP Negative Control Kit, cobas omni MGP Reagent, cobas omni Lysis Reagent, cobas omni Specimen Diluent, and cobas omni Wash Reagent for use on the cobas[®] 6800/8800 Systems. - Reliable results depend on proper sample collection, storage and handling procedures. - This test has been validated only for use with EDTA plasma and serum.
-Testing of other sample types may result in inaccurate results. - Quantitation of HBV DNA is dependent on the number of virus particles present in the samples and may be affected by sample collection methods, patient factors (i.e., age, presence of symptoms), and/or stage of infection. - Though rare, mutations within the highly conserved regions of a viral genome covered by cobas[•] HBV, may affect primers and/or probe binding resulting in the under-quantitation of virus or failure to detect the presence of virus. - Drug interference studies were performed in vitro, and may not assess the potential interferences that might be seen after the drugs are metabolized in vivo. - Due to inherent differences among technologies, it is recommended that before switching to the cobas[•] HBV, users should perform method comparison studies in their laboratory to assess technology differences.
-Users should follow their own specific policies/procedures. - cobas[•] HBV is not intended for use as a screening test for the presence of HBV in blood or blood products or as a diagnostic test to confirm the presence of HBV infection.
+- cobas® HBV has been evaluated only for use in combination with the cobas® HBV/HCV/HIV-1 Control Kit, cobas® NHP Negative Control Kit, cobas® omni MGP Reagent, cobas® omni Lysis Reagent, cobas® omni Specimen Diluent, and cobas® omni Wash Reagent for use on the cobas® 5800/6800/8800 systems. - Reliable results depend on proper sample collection, storage and handling procedures. - This test has been validated only for use with EDTA plasma and serum.
+Testing of other sample types may result in inaccurate results. - Quantitation of HBV DNA is dependent on the number of virus particles present in the samples and may be affected by sample collection methods, patient factors (i.e., age, presence of symptoms), and/or stage of infection. - Though rare, mutations within the highly conserved regions of a viral genome covered by cobas\ HBV, may affect primers and/or probe binding resulting in the under-quantitation of virus or failure to detect the presence of virus. - Due to inherent differences between technologies, it is recommended that, prior to switching from one technology to the next, users perform method correlation studies in their laboratory to qualify technology differences.
+Users should follow their own specific policies/procedures. - cobas\ HBV is not intended for use as a screening test for the presence of HBV in blood or blood products or as a diagnostic test to confirm the presence of HBV infection.